menu

 Living in Clinton

 Clinton is a very small village located in the state of New York.
-With a population of 1,644 people and two associated neighborhoods, Clinton is the 645th largest community in New York.
-Clinton has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 1,639 people and two associated neighborhoods, Clinton is the 645th largest community in New York.
+Much of the housing stock in Clinton was built prior to World War II, making it one of the older and more historic villages in the country.

 Also of interest is that Clinton has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.17% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Clinton telecommute to their jobs.
+Overall, about 14.17% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 If knowledge is power, Clinton is a pretty powerful place.
 56.17% of the adults in Clinton have earned a 4-year college degree, masters degree, MD, law degree, or even PhD.
 Compare that to the national average of 21.84% for all cities and towns.